How Our Emptiness is Created

+As a Toronto therapist I encounter people complaining of feeling empty.
 We live in a society that constantly dangles new ‘things’ in front of us: phones, computers, clothes, furniture etc, etc. etc. .
 We have to have the latest and best.
 In this type of environment it is very difficult to be satisfied.
-Of course our economy depends on dissatisfaction.
+Our economy depends on dissatisfaction.
 We must constantly be dissatisfied with ourselves, our lives – what we have, what we do, who we’re with, where we live, etc, etc, etc – or else the economy will grind to a halt.
-In my work as a therapist I am constantly encountering people who are desperately seeking someone or something that will finally make them happy.
-To my mind this is very much like the alcoholic who needs the next drink to prop them up.
-Like all addictions it is based on a feeling of emptiness inside.
+Of course, none of these things satisfy people.
+They experience anxiety symptoms, signs of depression, anger issues, require stress management and lack positive interpersonal relationships.

-I realize that facing our pain is difficult since it hurts and it is not a quick fix; but it allows us to have the opportunity to confront it and release it.
-I go on to explain that it is like the process of grief; those who can grieve have a better chance of letting go of their pain than those who will not grieve.
+I realize that facing our pain is difficult.
+It hurts and it is not a quick fix; but it allows us to have the opportunity to confront it and release it.
+I go on to explain that it is like the process of grief; those who can grieve have a better chance of letting go of their pain than those who do not grieve.
 However, going within is not just about feeling pain, it can also be about seeing what is good within you.
 I see this with people who are dealing with self esteem issues.

-I recall a woman, a child of alcoholic parents, who felt that she was worthless.
-Within her alcoholic family she was taught that she didn’t matter.
-As a result, her life was filled with self recrimination and stress.
+I recall a woman, a child of alcoholic parents, who came to me for trauma counselling.
+She was taught that she was worthless.
+As a result, she experienced depression symptoms, anxiety attacks, anger issues and negative interpersonal relationships.
 When we looked at her life, she indeed felt the pain of her childhood.
 But she also saw inside her a person of value with many positive traits.
 In this way she gained a sense of inner strength and substance.
 I have had similar experiences with people who engage in codependent relationships with others.
 They often have very little sense of identity and try to establish a sense of self through merging with people outside themselves.
 This often causes them great pain and stress.
 By going inside themselves they can begin to gain a sense of substance and self worth.

 Another positive aspect of looking inside ourselves is that it can help us gain a sense of stability.
 When we depend on the outside for stability we find that there is very little permanence and that we have very little real control.
 People who have suffered from childhood abuse find that the outside world causes them great stress and anxiety.
 As a result of their childhood they see the outside as a threat.
 When they look inside themselves they can begin to find a constant source of identity and stability.
 As a result they can establish a source of safety that is constant and controllable.